serradura/u-case/README.md

 4. Solve complex business logic, by allowing the composition of use cases.
 5. Be fast and optimized (Check out the [benchmarks](#benchmarks) section).

+> Note: Check out the repo https://github.com/serradura/from-fat-controllers-to-use-cases to see a Rails application that uses this gem to handle its business logic.

 ## Table of Contents <!-- omit in toc -->
 - [μ-case (Micro::Case)](#μ-case-microcase)
   - [Required Ruby version](#required-ruby-version)